mehmtfidan/react-worker-wage/README.md

 - **Error Handling**: If any field is missing or invalid, the user is shown an error modal with a relevant message, ensuring that they fill the form correctly.

-- **Delete Workers**: Users can delete workers from the list by clicking on the worker's entry.
-Before deletion, the app confirms the action using a modal, preventing accidental deletions.

 ## Technologies Used